betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdownHybridApproach.md

 #### Publication date: May 1, 2019

-In each major sub-section that follows, we use blocks of Lorem Ipsum text to demonstrate various ways of attempting using
+We use blocks of Lorem Ipsum text to demonstrate attempting using
 [GitHub Flavored Markdown](https://github.github.com/gfm/)
 to achieve Wikipedia style footnoting and references.
 Also, we use 4 different link examples...

 - Ftp link to a pdf file using a number as a handle
 - YouTube video link using a 3-letter initial as a handle